 1. David Davies ‘Velasquez’s Bodegones’, Velasquez in Seville, National Galleries of Scotland, 1996

-The exhibition Bodegón: Portrait of the modest vessel is on show at The Naze Tower, Walton on the Naze, Essex from September 8th- October 31st 2018.
+The exhibition Bodegón: Portrait of the modest vessel has been exhibited at Resistant Materials III, Black water Polytechnic September 2019 & The Naze Tower, Walton on the Naze, Essex from September 8th- October 31st 2018.

-Martin and Jane will be discussing their project on BBC Radio Essex on 31st August 2018.
+Martin and Jane discussed their project on BBC Radio Essex on 31st August 2018.

-Jane will be leading a still life drawing workshop at neighbouring Essex Wildlife Trust Centre on September 22nd 2018.
+Jane lead a still life drawing workshop at neighbouring Essex Wildlife Trust Centre on September 22nd 2018.

 Images: Jane Frederick & Martin Bridges 2018, Diego Velasquez ‘The Waterseller of Seville’ 1618-1622, Francisco De Zurbaran ‘Still life with Four vessels’ 1650

 Photography: Ayesha Allen & Jane Frederick